akapet00/covid-19-modelling-croatia/README.md

-# Analysis of the first wave COVID-19 pandemic in Croatia
+# Analysis of the first wave of the COVID-19 pandemic in Croatia

-This repo serves as an official code base for the paper titled `Analysis of the first wave COVID-19 pandemic in Croatia` published in Croatian Medical Journal.
+This repo serves as an official code base for the paper to appear in Croatian Medical Journal.

 ## Overview
 Analysis, parameter identification and simulation of the first wave (mid Feb - Jun) of COVID-19 outbreak in Croatia using deterministic SEIR(D) and Heidler exponential functions.